 To serve: Ladle the gumbo into shallow bowls and pile some rice in the center.
 Sprinkle the parsley and green onions over the top.
 Pass the French bread and hot sauce at the table.

-Gumbo bowls from D.H.
-Holmes in New Orleans, passed on to me from my former mother-in-law, a native New Orleanian.
+Gumbo bowls from the former D.H.
+Holmes in New Orleans, passed on to me from my mother-in-law, a native New Orleanian.